picqer/twinfield/readme.md

 //the true parameter at the end tells the system to automatically redirect to twinfield to login
 ```

-Now, to the current modules
+### The current modules

 In the following example, we will use the Customer component as showcase.
-Although
-this will be the method for all components ( including Invoice currently )
+Although this will be the method for all components ( including Invoice currently )

 Typically it is as follows, if using the Factories